Enjoy ultimate pairing dinner specials,

 it is best to visit the individual breweries or distilleries to learn

-of each passionate maker.
+the production methods of each passionate maker.

 You may be able to discover the perfect blend for you.